 Thanks for having reported turtle nests

-A big thank you to all the people who reported turtle nests to us this year, especially to volunteers Chris and Gail Hills, who took time to construct several nest protection cages.
+A big thank you to all the people who reported turtle nests to us, especially to volunteers Chris and Gail Hills, who took time to construct several nest protection cages.
 Thank you all for protecting Ontario's freshwater turtles!

 The Importance of Protecting Turtles